Frequently Asked Questions

 Dr. Crawford can assist clients in submitting out-of-network benefits by providing a superbill following each session.

-Due to Dr. Crawford’s extensive training and expertise, as a clinical psychologist, she charges her full fee of $175.00 per session.
+Due to Dr. Crawford’s extensive training and expertise, as a clinical psychologist, she charges $185.00 per session.

-The other practitioners in Dr. Crawford’s office do offer a sliding fee.
+The other practitioners in Dr. Crawford’s office offer a sliding fee.
+When you call the office 817-601-5540 request to speak to one of them to request the sliding fee options.

 Neither Dr. Crawford nor her associates are set up to be an emergency provider.
 The hours of service are regularly scheduled appointments.
 Emergencies need to be directed to the closest hospital and/or calling 911.